AthensLab/Ethereum-Companion/index.md

 ## Welcome to the AthensLab Ethereum Developer Companion
-This website has been developed as a companion to the AthensLabs Blockchain Developer Bootcamp 2022 and is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.
-The companion is used as a source of information on active learning that you have to develop, by developing an actual decentralised application.
+This website has been developed as a companion to the AthensLabs Blockchain Developer Bootcamp 2022.
+It is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.
+The companion is used as a source of information on active learning that you have to develop, by designing, coding and deploying an actual decentralised application.
+The companion focuses mainly on the Ethereum Blockchain and the Solidity Language for Smart Contracts

 ## Onboarding